ergoplatform/ergodocs/docs/mining/rent.md

 Storage rent is a nominal fee charged on unspent output after four years, with a price per byte defined by the storage rent subprotocol.
 This works out to about 0.14 ERG per four years for a box with no tokens and no complex scripts.
 You can read more details on [the forum](https://www.ergoforum.org/t/storage-rent-details/256)

-## Fee Determination

-A box cannot be created with fewer ergs than a minimum value per byte (of the box).
-The default value is **360 nanoergs per byte**.
-Miners can vote to adjust this value within the range of `[0, 10000]` nanoergs per byte (inclusive).
-They can vote to increase by 2 or decrease by -2, with a per-epoch step of 10 nanoergs/byte.

-> For example, if the majority of miners vote to increase the default value during an epoch of 1,024 blocks, the value in the next epoch will be 370 nanoergs/block.

-Every four years, **a miner can collect a storage rent fee by spending the box and recreating it while preserving all registers**, except R0 (which holds the monetary value) and R3 (which holds the creation height and a reference to the transaction identifier and output index where the box was created).
-The storage rent fee is determined through network consensus by voting on the storage rent fee per byte value.
-The default value for this parameter is 1,250,000 nanoergs/byte.
-Miners can vote to change this value within the `[0…2,500,000]` range by voting for 1 or -1, with a step of 25,000.

-For more information please see the [Governance](governance.md) section

-## Modeling
+## Fees

-FeeSimulator.scala is a tool that outputs simulation results related to blockchain storage fees to the console.
+[FeeSimulator.scala](https://github.com/ergoplatform/ergo/blob/master/src/test/scala/org/ergoplatform/tools/FeeSimulator.scala) is a tool that outputs simulation results related to blockchain storage fees to the console.
 One of its calculations is the average size of a "standard box," which is derived from the sizes of two P2PK-protected boxes – one containing only ergs and the other containing an additional asset.
 The results are as follows:

 - **Box size**: 105 bytes
 - **Storage fee for an ordinary box**: 0.13125 ergs